 Some patients of mine who have had breast reductions between babies have actually reported that they weren’t able to feed the first time around due to the excessive size of their breasts, but were able to breast feed the second baby after their reduction.

 But of course, there are no guarantees!
 Just as with women who have not had surgery, some women are not able to breast feed at all and others will need the assistance of a lactation consultant to help manage early feeding issues.

 Patient case study

-This 17 year old patient depicted above presented with extraordinarily large breasts when she first came to see me.
-Her goal was to reduce the volume of her breast tissue and lift the breast weight off her shoulders and back to improve overall quality of life and reduce pain.
+This 18 year old patient depicted above presented with extraordinarily large breasts when she first came to see me.
+Her goal was to reduce the volume of her breast tissue and lift the breast weight off her shoulders and back.

 A breast reduction and uplift with liposuction techniques using the anchor technique was performed to reduce her breast volume from a JJ bra size to a DD.